MapColonies/geoserver-polygon-parts/src/README.md

 ```

 > [!CAUTION]
-> The method will run eternally until detect working endpoint of geoserver.
+> The method will run eternally until it detects working geoserver endpoint.

-2. First will validate if workspace exists, and remove if exists.
+2. Validates that workspace exists and remove if already exists.
 ```javascript
 await deleteWorkspaceIfExists();
 ```